antoniocampos13/antoniocampos13.github.io/content/articles/R/2020_10_22_DEA_with_edgeR.md

 The function will organize the data into groups based on the sample labels I applied previously ("case" and "control"), filter out genes with negligible expression and calculate the expression metrics, such as the logarithm of the fold-change (logFC) and counts per million transcripts (logCPM), as well as fit a statistical generalized linear model (GLM), calculating GLM coefficients (&beta;) for each gene.
 The DEA then consists in perform a hypothesis test (quasi-likelihood F-test in this case), to test the null hypothesis that the coefficients are equal (or that &beta;<sub>*control*</sub> - &beta;<sub>*case*</sub> = 0).
 From the F-test statistics is then derived a p-value, which is adjusted by false discovery rate (FDR) to account for multiple comparisons.

 After a while, the function will generate a spreadsheet with the DEA results.
-See below an excerpt of the spreadsheet:
+See below an excerpt of the spreadsheet (*with commas as decimal separators*):

 ![edgeR differential expression analysis in a prostate cancer dataset]({static}/images/prostate_cancer_edger_result.PNG)